nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 For these types there is a _norm_ you will have to follow so that features work fine.
 Here are some global advices:

-- If your language is listed [here](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages), you can debug and experiment with your queries there.
-- If not, you should consider installing the [tree-sitter CLI](https://github.com/tree-sitter/tree-sitter/tree/master/cli), you should then be able to open a local playground using `tree-sitter build-wasm && tree-sitter web-ui` within the parsers repo.
 - Examples of queries can be found in [runtime/queries/](runtime/queries/)
-- Matches in the bottom will override queries that are above of them.
+- Note that (unlike tree-sitter) all matching patterns are applied, with the last one determining the visible highlight.
+- If the [parser is included in `nvim-treesitter`](https://github.com/nvim-treesitter/nvim-treesitter/SUPPORTED_LANGUAGES.md`) and installed with `:TSInstall`, you can use Neovim's developer tools (`:checkhealth`, `:InspectTree`, `:EditQuery`, `:Inspect`) to test your queries.

 #### Inheriting languages

-If your language is an extension of a language (TypeScript is an extension of JavaScript for example), you can include the queries from your base language by adding the following _as the first line of your file_.
+If your language is an extension of a language (TypeScript is an extension of JavaScript for example), you can include the queries from your base language by adding the following _as the first line of your file_:

 ```query
 ; inherits: lang1,(optionallang)